In this new section we take a closer look at the many classic styled and vintage bicycles/components that come through our old wooden doors…

 Most likely built by the late Brian Baylis, the tube set is somewhat of a mystery.
 Masi didn't advertise, or even discuss, what steel tubing they used, undoubtly adding to the mystique.

-We've had this beauty hanging up hanging up for 18 years!
+We've had this beauty hanging up for 18 years!
 It's been in Recycled Cycles longer than almost all of us working here!
-If you really want for one yourself, check out the recreation they offer.
+If you really want one for yourself, check out the recreation they offer.
 Bellissimo!

 Schwinn: SX-100 (MAG Scrambler)